ioannismesionis/model-decay-monitor/README.md

-The current project is created as a POC in an attempt to demonstrate how we can monitor the performance of the deployed ML models.
+The current project is created as a POC in an attempt to demonstrate how we can monitor the performance of deployed ML models.

 The project will provide an initial version of the following terms:
 - **Data Drift** <br>